Foundation-Devices/passport2/REPRODUCIBILITY.md

 This means that the binary we’ve built matches what we at Foundation have also built and published as the expected hash.
 Next, we’ll be sure that this built binary ****also**** matches the release binary you’d install on Passport directly.

-If your hashes do not match for any reason, stop immediately and contact us at [hello@foundationdevices.com](mailto:hello@foundationdevices.com)!
+If your hashes do not match for any reason, stop immediately and contact us at [hello@foundation.xyz](mailto:hello@foundation.xyz)!
 We’ll help you investigate the cause of this discrepancy and get to the bottom of the issue.

 If you’d like to validate exactly how the `verify-sha` command works and ensure it’s not lying to you about the hashes, you can see the source code here: